 How Do I Avoid Double Taxation of Crypto?

 The IRS generally treats crypto held by a business similar to stocks or mutual funds— an investment asset.
 When you buy crypto or receive it as business income, basis is created.
 The purpose of basis is to make sure you don’t pay tax on the same thing twice, thereby avoiding double taxation on your gain.

 Here’s an example:

 Quick Note: This article is provided for informational purposes only, and is not legal, financial, accounting, or tax advice.
-You should consult appropriate professionals for advice on your specific situation. inDinero assumes no liability for actions taken in reliance upon the information contained herein.
+You should consult appropriate professionals for advice on your specific crypto tax situation. inDinero assumes no liability for actions taken in reliance upon the information contained herein.